 If you are renting a boat for boating holidays in France, the rental company will go over everything in detail prior to your trip departure.
 Even so, there are things you should do each day to make sure you have minimal problems.
-Use the boat’s checklist to make sure everything is up to par before departing each day.
+Use the boating checklist from the rental company to make sure everything is up to par before departing each day.

 Do you have any boating tips to add for canal trips in France or or barge holidays in France?

-Here’s a video I made on our canal cruise in the Camargue & Canal du Midi:
+Here’s a canal boat France video I made on our France canal cruise in the Camargue & Canal du Midi: